 The goal of this guide is to provide a handy reference to use when preparing to go to the field, locations to think about practicing at, as well as exercises that you can use at the field to get you comfortable flying as quickly as possible.
 To make things more approachable, I have split this guide into three separate parts (links and such are below).

-First things first, if you haven’t already, go check out Chococopter’s guide to micro quads (click here).
+First things first, if you haven’t already, go check out our guide to budget micro quads (click here).
 This entire guide is structured around the assumption that you are starting out using a micro quad.
-I personally recommend the Hubsan X4, as that is what I personally learned using, but you cant go wrong with the Syma X11 either.
+We personally recommend the Eachine E010 for its cost and moddability, but if you are flying outside in windier conditions, you may want a more powerful quadcopter.

 Other parts in the series

 Part 3 – Flying and Training Exercises (you are reading this one!)

 Alright, you have read through two of my overly detailed posts on preparing to fly.
 It’s time to get in the air.

 “What?
 More stuff I have to do before flying?
 I thought you said we were ready to fly?”
 I know, I know I’m sorry.
 I promise this won’t take long and doing a preflight check is a good habit to get into for when you move from your micro quadcopter to your DJI Mavic or FPV racer.

 - Treat the props as if they can do damage.
 Sure the little Hubsan or E010 ducted props probably don’t hurt that much, and if you pick it up and carry it by covering the props with your palm and fingers it’s probably not a big deal.
 But if you do that now, it will be harder to break that habit when you move to a drone that could cause some real damage to your appendages.
 Keep your hands clear of the props when you have a battery connected.